asyncapi/website/pages/blog/miniseries-part_1.md

 ```

 ## Introducing reusability

-At the moment each of the AsyncAPI documents contains its own definition of the channels.
+At the moment, each of the AsyncAPI documents contains its definition of the channels.
 But what if I were to add a new validation rule such as a new property to the **playerItemPickupPayload** schema?
-In this case, I would have to change this for both applications which is way too much work :smile:
+In this case, I would have to change this for both applications, which is way too much work :smile:

-We can therefore introduce **$ref** to separate the parameters and messages into smaller sections for reusability.
+Therefore, we can introduce **$ref** to separate the parameters and messages into smaller sections for reusability.
 I will be placing all separate components into a ["components" directory](https://github.com/jonaslagoni/asyncapi-miniseries/tree/master/AsyncAPI) in the same directory the AsyncAPI documents reside.

-Just a quick note, at the moment it is not possible to reuse channels and operations directly between the two applications, therefore we can only apply this to the parameters and message individually while keeping some duplicate information \[[2](#channel-reusability)\].
+Just a quick note, at the moment, it is not possible to reuse channels and operations directly between the two applications.
+Therefore we can only apply this to the parameters and message individually while keeping some duplicate information \[[2](#channel-reusability)\].

 First, I separate the different parameters.
 For simplicity, I add all of them into the same file `./components/Parameters.yaml`.